-How to Glaze Carrots and Other Vegetables for Better-Tasting Side Dishes Every Time!
+How to Glaze Carrots and Other Vegetables for Side Dishes

-Growing up, I always wondered why the vegetables served at good restaurants always tasted better than the one’s I boiled or steamed at home – wondering how they could boil vegetables so much better than I!?!
+Growing up, I always wondered why the vegetables served at good restaurants always tasted better than the ones I boiled or steamed at home—how they could boil vegetables so much better than I could?!

-Glazed vegetables are lustrous and appetizing, and each cut piece of vegetable is perfectly seasoned with a flavorful half-absorbed buttery sauce – lovely stuff, and since it only takes about 1 minute to glaze up a batch of carrots or other rot vegetables, there no reason why you shouldn’t glaze every time.
+Glazed vegetables are lustrous and appetizing, and each cut piece of vegetable is perfectly seasoned with a flavorful half-absorbed buttery sauce—lovely stuff.
+Since it only takes about 1 minute to glaze up a batch of carrots or other root vegetables, there no reason why you shouldn’t glaze them every time.

 How to Glaze Carrots

-(This works equally well for other root vegetables)
+This process works equally well for other root vegetables.

-- Boil your cut vegetables in well salted water until you have just barely reached the desired tenderness.
+- Boil your carrots (or other cut vegetables) in well-salted water until you have just barely reached the desired tenderness.

-- Drain off all but 2 or 3 Tbls of liquid from the pot.
+- Drain off all but 2 or 3 tablespoons of liquid from the pot.

-- Add in a Tbls or so of butter (more if you’re feeling decadent) and return the pot to the heat.
+- Add in 1 tablespoon or so of butter (more if you’re feeling decadent) and return the pot to the heat.

-- Cook the vegetables, stirring, until the water and butter have combined to form a sauce and continue cooking until that sauce is almost completely absorbed into the carrots.
+- Cook the vegetables, stirring, until the water and butter have combined to form a sauce.
+Continue cooking until that sauce is almost completely absorbed into the carrots.

 It doesn’t sound like much, but taking the time to do this one extra step will transform an everyday side dish to something that will steal the limelight on any plate.